Circus Historical Society Officers & Trustees

 View Bio

 Amelia Klem Osterud is a heavily tattooed freelance historian and public librarian from Milwaukee, Wisconsin, who researches and writes on circus, sideshow and tattoo history.
-She is the author of The Tattooed Lady: A History and a contributor to The World Atlas of Tattoo and Tattoo Histories: Transcultural Perspectives on the Narratives, Practices, and Representations of Tattooing.
+She is the author of The Tattooed Lady: A History and The 388 Tattoos of Captain George and the 389 Tales of How He Got Them, and a contributor to The World Atlas of Tattoo and Tattoo Histories: Transcultural Perspectives on the Narratives, Practices, and Representations of Tattooing.
 She holds master’s degrees from the University of Wisconsin-Milwaukee in History and Library Science.
 When she is not writing, knitting, or swimming in lakes, she and her pocket watch-enthusiast husband can be found restoring old houses and taking care of their two incredibly dumb cats.
 She is always planning her next tattoo.

 Trustees